-2.5.5 Decommission
+2.4.4 Decommission

 The module supports a physical interface for the input of a decommission signal.
+The decommission signal is monitored in both the powered-on state and the powered-off state.

 In the event of a decommission signal, the module will erase the Key Encryption Key (KEK), reset itself, clear all working memory and log the event.